-An important development in non equilibrium emerged from simulations since the early 1980's (Nosé, Hoover, Evans-Morriss, Cohen): [1, 2, 3, 4] identification of averages of phase space contraction with entropy production rate.
+Important development in non equilibrium emerged from simulations since the early 1980's (Nosé, Hoover, Evans-Morriss, Cohen): [1, 2, 3, 4] identification of averages of phase space contraction with entropy production rate.

-I dare say that it might be as fundamental as the recognition that temperature is identified with average kinetic energy (Bernoulli, Herapath, Waterstone, Krönig).
+I dare say that it might be as fundamental as identification of temperature with average kinetic energy (Bernoulli, Herapath, Waterstone, Krönig).